Brief Explanation of the Gender Pay Gap

 Adare SEC’s Mean and Median Gender Pay Gap

-The charts below show the gender distribution across Adare SEC in four equally sized hourly pay quartiles, each containing approximately 115 employees.
+The charts below show the gender distribution across Adare SEC.

-The majority of our bonus payments are due to an operations attendance bonus scheme which is equally open to men and women.
-This would give a median of 0%.
+The majority of our bonus payments are due to an operations attendance and colleague bonus scheme which is equally open to men and women.
+This explains the median of 0%.
 However, there are also bonus payments for sales staff (heads have increased in this area over the last 12 months) where there is still a higher proportion of senior men than women which affects the gender pay gap, giving a mean bonus pay result of 6.85% slight increase on last year.
 As a result of the successful launch and achievement of a new colleague bonus in 2019, this saw the percentage for both males and females who received a bonus increase dramatically from 22.70% (males) / 20.26% (females) in our last submission to 78.85% (males) / 73.33% (females) in our 2019 reporting figures.

 Here at Adare we are continually working towards addressing any gender pay gap imbalances through our diverse methods of recruitment.
 Recruitment and Selection training has been given to managers to remove any potential unconscious bias to ensure recruitment is based on the appropriate competencies for the required role.
 This is further supported through our annual review of all policies including our Recruitment and Vetting policy.

-With effect from 1st November 2019, a simplified appraisal system that focused more on development was launched across the business.
-This is based upon the competencies and values which the business requires to further develop and grow.
-In addition to this, the new appraisal system gives managers a more structured and controlled process to identify high performers/high potential in their teams with a view to offer further opportunities equally to both genders to those wishing to take them.
+With effect from 1st November 2019, a simplified appraisal system that focused more on development was launched across the business to support those with personal development ambitions., the new appraisal system gives managers a more structured and controlled process to identify high performers/high potential in their teams with a view to offer further opportunities equally to both genders to those wishing to take them.
 In addition to this we are beginning to look at developing a detailed succession planning strategy across the business over the next 12 months to identify top talent within the business and helping develop those who wish to be developed.